Ianfeather/personal-site/_source/_posts/2012-08-25-there-are-no-web-experts.markdown

 And here are a couple of excellent resources if per chance you are starting out in the Front End Development Game.
 I wish they had been around, or I had been aware of them, when I first began:

-<a href="http://csswizardry.com/web-design+/" title="Web Design Plus">http://csswizardry.com/web-design+/</a> via @csswizardry
+<a href="http://csswizardry.com/web-design+/" title="Web Design Plus">http://csswizardry.com/web-design+/</a>
-<a href="http://taitems.github.com/Front-End-Development-Guidelines/" title="Taitems Front End Development Guidelines">http://taitems.github.com/Front-End-Development-Guidelines/</a> via @taitems
+<a href="http://taitems.github.com/Front-End-Development-Guidelines/" title="Taitems Front End Development Guidelines">http://taitems.github.com/Front-End-Development-Guidelines/</a>